 Some musicians/DJs may offer a discount if you pay in advance and/or pay in cash.
 It is always worth asking to see if they are willing to negotiate the price if you try this method of payment.

 If you can’t afford a larger DJ or band, you might check with your local college music department.
-There are sometimes groups who will provide your musical entertainment at a fraction of the cost (just make sure you get references and check into them before you book them for your wedding).
+There are sometimes groups who will provide your musical entertainment at a fraction of the cost (just make sure you get references and check them before you book them for your wedding).

 This goes back with your venue, but if you can find one which allows you to use your own caterer, you might be able to save.
 This will allow you to visit with caterers and possibly even negotiate your price down.
 If you go through a hotel, you will have to use their restaurant and will be stuck paying the price that they charge.